-- All members of staff have been provided with a copy of part one or annex A (for staff who do not work directly with children, e.g. site staff) of the current version of 'Keeping Children Safe in Education' which covers safeguarding information for staff. - o School leaders, including the DSL and governors will read KCSIE in its entirety. - o School leaders and all members of staff who work directly with children will read annex B of KCSIE. - o All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-This is recorded on the SCR and in the Safeguarding Admin folder.
-A signed copy of the policy cover sheet is also stored in the safeguarding admin folder. - It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
+- All members of staff have been provided with a copy of part one or annex A of the current version of 'Keeping Children Safe in Education' which covers safeguarding information for staff. - School leaders, including the DSL and governors/trustees will read KCSIE in its entirety. - o School leaders and all members of staff who work directly with children will read annex B of KCSIE. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
+The Principal's PA holds a tracking document of staff's completion of IHASCO's online Safeguarding Training and test score. - It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
 All staff are expected to re-read this policy at least annually (and following any updates) to ensure they understand our expectations and requirements. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety, which, amongst other things, will include ensuring an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) to ensure they are aware of the school internal safeguarding processes, as part of their induction.
-This training is regularly updated and is in line with advice from the local safeguarding partners and explores the Kent processes to follow. - o Volunteers read our safeguarding policies as well as a visitors' leaflet. - o Visitors have access to a safeguarding leaflet - o New staff complete TEP induction safeguarding training and will also have an introduction from a DSL. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) that is updated at least annually, to ensure they are aware of a range of safeguarding issues and how to report concerns. - o Annual INSET for child protection usually school led (KCC led in 2023) - o Training in how to use online system to record concerns. - Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning. - o Included in annual update training - o Separate online safety training in spring term. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - o Weekly briefing meetings have safeguarding on the agenda - o Staff meetings include safeguarding. - o Regular specific safeguarding staff meeting and SLT meetings.

-- Wateringbury CE Primary School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis, and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies. - o Input from knowledgeable and experienced staff - o Inviting input at staff meetings - o Staff involved in safeguarding review process - All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
+This training is regularly updated and is in line with advice from the local safeguarding partners and explores the Kent processes to follow.
+This is through 1:1 or small group training by a DSL/DDSL, leaflets.
+And staff briefing updates. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) that is updated at least annually, to ensure they are aware of a range of safeguarding issues and how to report concerns.
+This is completed through annual online safeguarding training (IHASCO) with an assessment, update bulletins, focus briefing and staff meetings. - Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
+This is completed through annual online safeguarding training (IHASCO) with an assessment, update bulletins, focus briefing and staff meetings. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+This is achieved through email updates, focus briefings and staff meetings. - DSTC recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis, and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies.
+This is achieved through an annual safeguarding behaviour survey, contribution from members of staff and feedback to the DSL. - All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
 This training equips them with the knowledge to provide strategic challenge to be assured that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
-This training is regularly updated. - o Governors attend induction training - o Annual update training from TEP before ratifying the policy. - The DSL and headteacher provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained.
+This training is regularly updated.
+This is completed online annually.

+• The DSL and Principal will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained.